 Parliament's most sacred treasure isn't the Hungarian legislature

 but rather the Szent Korona (Holy Crown), which reposes with other royal relics under the cupola.
 The crown sits like a golden soufflé above a Byzantine band of holy scenes in enamel and pearls and other gems.
 It seems to date from the 12th century, so it could not be the crown that Pope Sylvester II presented to St. Stephen in the year 1000, when he was crowned the first king of Hungary.
 Nevertheless, it is known as the Crown of St. Stephen and has been regarded—even by communist governments—as the legal symbol of Hungarian sovereignty and unbroken statehood.
 In 1945 the fleeing Hungarian army handed over the crown and its accompanying regalia to the Americans rather than have them fall into Soviet hands.
 They were restored to Hungary in 1978.

 The only way you can visit the Parliament and see the crown is on one of the daily tours.
-Lines may be long, so it's best to call in advance for reservations.
+Lines at the newly built visitor center on the north side of the edifice may be long and tickets are in limited numbers, so it's best to purchase tickets in advance (www.jegymester.hu/parlament).
+A permanent exhibit about the thousand years of Hungarian legislation is available free through the visitor center until 2 pm.
 Note that the building is closed to the public during ceremonial events and when the legislature is in session (usually Monday and Tuesday from late summer to spring).